 - Stay with friends or family who have air conditioning or a basement.

 - Fans in the window can provide indoor cooling when the temperature outside is lower than the temperature inside.
 However, in high heat, fans aimed at people do not bring down our body temperatures significantly, particularly for people who already have impaired cooling responses.
-At temperatures of 35C or higher, fans can actually increase body temperature.
+At high temperatures, fans can actually increase body temperature.

 - Schedule outdoor activities only during the coolest time of the day, avoiding 10:00 a.m. to 4:00 p.m. when temperatures and sunlight are at their highest.

-- If you must exercise, drink two to four glasses of non-alcoholic fluids each hour.
+- If you must work outside or exercise, drink plenty of non-alcoholic fluids and pay attention to how your body feels.
 Limit outdoor activity during the day to early morning and evening.

 - Never leave people or pets inside a parked vehicle during warm weather.